signet4grn/SIGNET/README.md

 # SIGNET User's Manual

+## Copyright of SIGNET

+The core of current version of SIGNET is to use the two-stage least squares approach proposed by [Chen et al. (2018)](https://www.jmlr.org/papers/volume19/16-225/16-225.pdf) to construct genome-wide gene regulatory networks.

 ## System Requirement

 SIGNET runs on a **UNIX bash shell**.
 Check your shell with `echo $SHELL` to make sure that you are running on UNIX bash shell.
 SIGNET uses the **Slurm Workload Manager** for high performance computing (HPC) clusters in its stage of constructing the gene regulatory network in parallel. **Zhongli: How to check whether the system uses SLURM?**